HumbertoBPF/stained-glass-recognizer-api/README.md

 <h3>Context</h3>

-<p>The code in this repository was developed in a six months project as part of a course
+<p>The code in this repository was developed in a six-month project as part of a course
 (Pôle Project) of CentraleSupélec (University Paris-Saclay).
-I was a member in a group of four students and we should develop an Android application capable to recognize Stained Glass from churches.</p>
+I was a member of a group of four students and we developed an Android application capable of recognizing Stained Glass from churches.</p>

-<p>The source code that you find here is the API where images were processed and compared
+<p>The source code you find here is the API where images were processed and compared
-agains a database of around 1800 images.
+against a database of around 1800 images.
 The techniques used were:</p>

 <ul>
     <li>Histogram of Oriented Gradients (HOG features) as pre-processing algorithm</li>